f5devcentral/terraform-aws-f5-sca/README.md

 - Service Discovery may require the use of STS Assume Role if you are corssing account boundaries and DNS is not an option.
 Both [AS3](https://clouddocs.f5.com/products/extensions/f5-appsvcs-extension/latest/refguide/schema-reference.html#pool-member) and the [ServiceDiscovery iAPP](https://github.com/F5Networks/f5-cloud-iapps/tree/master/f5-service-discovery) support this functionality.
 For new deplyments F5 recomends the use of AS3.
 - [Review the AWS documentation on Cross Account access](https://docs.aws.amazon.com/IAM/latest/UserGuide/tutorial_cross-account-with-roles.html)
 - [F5 Telemetry Streaming](https://clouddocs.f5.com/products/extensions/f5-telemetry-streaming/latest/) does not support assume roles, so the credentials to write to your AWS service will need to be included as part of the decleration.
+- [F5 Cloud Failover](https://clouddocs.f5.com/products/extensions/f5-cloud-failover/latest/userguide/aws.html) supports the use of Assume Role, enabling shared VPCs.
+- Customized AMIs - users may need custom AMIs for reasons such as baking a hotfix into the boot image or [encyprtion](https://clouddocs.f5.com/cloud/public/v1/aws/AWS_encrypted_volumes.html).
+Please refer to the [F5 Image Generator](https://clouddocs.f5.com/cloud/public/v1/ve-image-gen_index.html).
+Please contact your F5 sales team if you need information on building an encrypted marketplace image.
+- The environment deployed by this set of templates is for demo and experimentation.
+They can be easily modified to meet Guardrails.
+You will need to remove the EIPs from the MGMT interfaces and update the SG policy for SSH.

 ## Sizing a Deployment

 Migrating from a hardware to software model is normally a descaling exercise; meaning that in a Data Center scale models were normally vertical (larger systems) and the in the Cloud scale is horizontal (more systems).
 Additionally we do not have specialized FPGAs for intensive processes (SSL, Compression, L4 Traffic processing) and all functions are moved to x86.
 Coupled with the descale of systems we need to take into account cloud provider specific attributes such as

-- Number of interfaces a VM can have (varies by instance type and size)
+- Number of interfaces a VM can have (varies by instance type and size), [F5 supports a varitey of types and sizes](https://clouddocs.f5.com/cloud/public/v1/matrix.html)
 - Number of IPs an interface can host (mapes to public IPs)
 - SSL performance
 - Outbound bandwidth (Interent, Direct Connect, VPN)